tadvepio/SolitaDevAcademy2022/README.md

 Journey adding.
 Name fields offer suggestions similarly as in the journey search.

 ![addstation](https://user-images.githubusercontent.com/32989919/183705000-529f303d-d806-4612-bc92-06526ea2adf9.png)
 Adding stations with map suggestion.
-Drag the marker to a location and the fields will be filled with recommendations and correct cordinates.
+Drag the marker to a location, press search and the fields will be filled with recommendations and correct cordinates.

 <h2>Local setup guide</h2>